tomerkatz2001/ScooPy/README.md

 cd ../;
 ```

-The `-Plocal` packages it for the local non-browser build, since LooPy currently doesn't work with the browser-based editor.
+The `-Plocal` packages it for the local non-browser build, since ScooPy currently doesn't work with the browser-based editor.

 This repo also includes a `build.sh` script that does both for you. :)

 ## Running

-> tldr; On Unix-like operating systems, you can run LooPy using the script
+> tldr; On Unix-like operating systems, you can run ScooPy using the script
 >
 > ``` sh
 > ./scripts/vscode.sh
 > ```

-To use LooPy, you need to run this custom build of `vscode`, but it requires a set of environment variables to be correctly set before it works:
+To use ScooPy, you need to run this custom build of `vscode`, but it requires a set of environment variables to be correctly set before it works:

 1. `SNIPPY_UTILS`: Absolute path to `vscode/src/snippy.py`
 2. `RUNPY`: Absolute path to `vscode/src/run.py`